RPGroup-PBoC/RegSeq/README.md

 Contains Jupyter notebooks to perform computational steps of the Reg-Seq protocol from start to finish.
 Where all of the executed code lives.
 This includes pipelines, scripts, and figure files.

 ### data
 Contains prior data files, such as designed sequences, negative controls, or output analysis files.
+Example files for each step of the analysis are provided.

 ### reqseq